 More Radical Reads: Navigating Mother’s Day When You Don’t Have a Mother

 I understand that the expectation of having children is the norm, especially among Christians.
 “Be fruitful and multiply” is a well-known component of hegemonic Christian discourse.
 We marry and have children.
 It’s almost a cause and effect.
 Often the only question is how long a span of time will separate the two events.

 So knowing that people are simply expecting the expected, I do my best to smile graciously and endure the mundane exchange that almost always follows.
 Since the person is usually not expecting a deep or lengthy conversation about my choice, it doesn’t take long.

 To be honest, I’m not really sure what people are expecting in the way of a response.
 I’ve been tempted to say, “We’re trying really hard; we have unprotected sex every single night.
 Fingers crossed!”
 Perhaps that would stave off the predictable follow-up I get so often: “But you’d make such a good mother, and you’d both be such great parents!”
 As if aptitude were reason enough.

-[Headline image: The photograph features a young black couple holding each other to the left of the frame.
-Both are facing front and smiling.
-The man has his arms around the woman, and she has her hand on his arm.
+[Headline image: The photograph features a young Black couple holding each other on the left side of the frame.
+Both are facing the front and smiling.
+The man on the right has his arms around the woman on the left, and she has her hand on his arm.
 They are outdoors with a blurred tower-like structure behind them.]